upbound/up/docs/commands.md

 Format: `up <cmd> ...`

 - `license`
-    - Status: `Implemented`
     - Behavior: Prints license information for the `up` binary, which is under the [Upbound Software License].

 **Flags:**

 Top-level flags can be passed for any top-level or group-specific command.
-Some commands may choose not to utilize top-level flags when not relevant.

 - `-h,--help`: Print help and exit.
 - `-v,--version`: Print current `up` version and exit.